tauri-apps/tauri-docs/docs/guides/features/splashscreen.md

   },
 ```

 This will copy the `splashscreen.html` into the `distDir` folder whenever you run `npm run tauri build`.
-In previous documentation, this npm command usually deleted the `splashscreen.html` that you were manually creating in the `distDir`, as it recreates the `distDir` folder each time you run the command.

 Then, update your `tauri.conf.json` like so: